oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 [SingleValue](Org.OData.Capabilities.V1.xml#L474)|Property can be used in a single `eq` clause [MultiValue](Org.OData.Capabilities.V1.xml#L478)|Property can be used in multiple `eq` and `in` clauses, combined by `or` (which is logically equivalent to a single `in` clause)
 [SingleRange](Org.OData.Capabilities.V1.xml#L483)|Property can be used in at most one `ge` and/or one `le` clause, separated by `and`
-[MultiRange](Org.OData.Capabilities.V1.xml#L488)|Property can be compared to a union of one or more closed, half-open, or open intervals <p>The filter expression for this property consists of one or more interval expressions combined by `or`.
+[MultiRange](Org.OData.Capabilities.V1.xml#L488)|Property can be compared to a union of one or more closed, half-open, or open intervals<br>The filter expression for this property consists of one or more interval expressions combined by `or`.
 A single interval expression is either a single comparison of the property and a literal value with `eq`, `le`, `lt`, `ge`, or `gt`, or pair of boundaries combined by `and` and enclosed in parentheses.
-The lower boundary is either `ge` or `gt`, the upper boundary either `le` or `lt`.</p>
+The lower boundary is either `ge` or `gt`, the upper boundary either `le` or `lt`.
 [SearchExpression](Org.OData.Capabilities.V1.xml#L495)|String property can be used as first operand in `startswith`, `endswith`, and `contains` clauses
-[MultiRangeOrSearchExpression](Org.OData.Capabilities.V1.xml#L500)|Property can be compared to a union of zero or more closed, half-open, or open intervals plus zero or more simple string patterns <p>The filter expression for this property consists of one or more interval expressions or string comparison functions combined by `or`.
+[MultiRangeOrSearchExpression](Org.OData.Capabilities.V1.xml#L500)|Property can be compared to a union of zero or more closed, half-open, or open intervals plus zero or more simple string patterns<br>The filter expression for this property consists of one or more interval expressions or string comparison functions combined by `or`.
 See MultiRange for a definition of an interval expression.
-See SearchExpression for the allowed string comparison functions.</p>
+See SearchExpression for the allowed string comparison functions.

 ## <a name="SortRestrictionsType"></a>[SortRestrictionsType](Org.OData.Capabilities.V1.xml#L514)